 Dear Gruber Pictures,

 I recently graduated College where I studied film.
-I like your work which seems like an ideal fit for my skills.
 If you have an opening...

-Do some research about the company's philosophy and reference that.
+Do some research about the company's work and reference that.
 Watch their stuff.
-Then mention one specific or remarkable video/ad/campaign by name.
+Then mention one specific video/ad/campaign by name.
 Showing authentic interest goes a long way.